Kendall Fletcher: University of North Carolina, 2002–2005

-Fletcher attended the University of North Carolina, Chapel Hill and played for the Tar Heels from 2002 to 2005.
+Fletcher attended the University of North Carolina at Chapel Hill and played for the Tar Heels from 2002 to 2005.
 During her career, she won three ACC championships and was a starter for the 2003 NCAA-title winning team that went 27–0–0 for the season.
 During her freshman season, she played in 19 matches for the team after being out for part of season due to illness.
 She scored her first goal against the University of Washington Huskies.
 She returned in 2003 and started in 18 of the 25 games she played.
 She scored four goals and served seven assists as a defender helping the team earn a 27–0–0 record and ultimately the 2003 NCAA Division I Women's Soccer Championship – the highest accolade for collegiate sports teams in the United States.
 During her junior season in 2004, Fletcher started all 23 games and finished the season with three goals and five assists.
 She was named second-team All-Southeast Region by Soccer Buzz and third-team All-Region by the NSCAA.